“HIV updated instantly!!!”

-The most important impact that the PentaTr@ining courses can provide for us is evidence based practice in HIV care, so as to avail of options for the management of ART side-effects, opportunistic infections and HIV.
-That ought to also include insight into steps away from long-term ART and a vaccine/cure.
-Peer-to-peer interactions, especially with Adolescent peer educators is very impactful too.
+The most important impact that the PentaTr@ining courses can provide for us is evidence based practice in HIV care, so as to avail of options for the management of drug side-effects, opportunistic infections and HIV.
+That ought to also include insight into steps away from long-term treatment and a vaccine/cure.
+Peer-to-peer interactions, especially with Adolescent peer educators has been very impactful too.

 The evidence base for protocols followed in HIV care (children, adolescent and adults) is the added value that the Penta ID Network gives to HIV & Paediatric Infectious Disease healthcare.